 The window screens that come with Simonton’s windows are only covered by a one-year warranty, and the warranty does not cover things like damage from pets or wild animals, or bent frames due to improper removal or installation.
 Laminated glass (an optional upgrade for Simonton windows) is only covered for 20 years.

-If you ever have an issue with your Simonton windows that is covered by their warranty, contact the Pleasanton replacement window dealer or contractor that installed the windows.
+If you ever have an issue with your Simonton windows that is covered by their warranty, contact your Simonton window dealer or contractor that installed the windows.

-If you want to know more about Simonton replacement windows for your Pleasanton home, contact us at Custom Exchange.
-We would be happy to answer all of your questions and get started on the process of replacing your windows with new, energy-efficient windows and doors.
+As one of the Simonton window dealers in the Pleasanton and San Jose areas, we can give you all the information you need about Simonton replacement windows for your home.
+Contact us at Custom Exchange, and we’ll be happy to answer all of your questions and get you started on the process of replacing your windows with new, energy-efficient windows and doors.